IN-DEPTH ANALYSIS

 Open Account

 Finally, we'll take a look at Betterment's customer service.
-Betterment offers a wide range of support options, great for those who need help with their finances.
+The company offers a wide range of support options, including:

-• Live chat support with a virtual assistant, also 24/7
+• Live chat support with in-app chat for logged-in users

-The support team at Betterment will review your inquiry and get back to you as soon as possible.
+The support team reviews inquiries through phone, email, chat, and its help center.
 Betterment also has a very informative FAQ section where you might find the answers to your questions yourself.

 FAQ